top of page

 The plot of this film follows the story of Miguel, a young boy, when he finds that he has had enough of his family’s longstanding ban on music, he ventures into the Land of the Dead with the hopes of finding a great-great-grandfather of his, who had left his family to follow his dream of being a legendary singer.

 As you can see, this holiday is full of Mexican vibes of happiness, celebration, joy and amazing food!
-Give yourself a chance to know more about this beautiful celebration of life and don't forget that
+Give yourself a chance to learn more about this beautiful celebration of life and don't forget that

 "Our dead are never really dead to us, until we have forgotten them"